barfowl/OpenSubdiv/documentation/bfr_overview.rst

 ******************

 For a particular Parameterization, the various tessellation patterns are determined by one or more tessellation rates.
-Unlike other interfaces to tessellation, rather than specifying the many rates for the most complex patterns, simpler patterns can be specified more simply -- with one or some lesser number of rates than the maximum possible.

 The simplest set of patterns uses a single tessellation rate and is said to be "uniform", i.e. all edges and the interior of the face are split to